 This time it’s those pesky kids again.

-A gallery of pictures of some of the children who live in Kibera,the largest and probably most famous slum in Africa.
+Kibera is the largest and probably most famous slum in Africa.

 “Lavosti and Oren, Impromtu jam, Nairobi April 2010”